1. Tasks

 Failsafes

-Due to the nature of AI chat assistants, there is a risk of infinitely repeating chats when two auto responding bots find themselves talking to one another.
+Due to the nature of AI chat assistants, there is a risk of infinitely repeating conversations when two auto-responding bots find themselves talking to one another.
+To mitigate this risk, two failsafe mechanisms are in place:

 Parameters